AzureCosmosDB/PriorityBasedExceution/README.md

 This feature is not guaranteed to always throttle low priority requests in favour of high priority requests and there are no SLA’s associated with the feature.
 This is a best effort scenario and there is a time associated with the start of throttling of low priority requests which is dependent on the rate at which high priority requests are sent to Cosmos DB.

+## Supported API's and SDK's:
+### API
+- NoSQL
+### SDK
+- .NET

+## How to get started:
+Step 1: Whitelist your account by completing the nomination form : [priority based throttling - preview request](https://forms.office.com/Pages/DesignPageV2.aspx?origin=NeoPortalPage&subpage=design&id=v4j5cvGGr0GRqy180BHbR_kUn4g8ufhFjXbbwUF1gXFUMUQzUzFZSVkzODRSRkxXM0RKVDNUSDBGNi4u)

+Step2: Download the Nuget Package
+[to be added]

+Step3: Send us your feedback, comments, questions using the Issues tab on this repo.

+## Sample Code
+[To be added]

-FAQ’s
+## FAQ’s

-How many priority levels can be specified in the request?
+1. #### How many priority levels can be specified in the request?<br/>
     Currently, there are only 2 priority, high and low.

-What is the default priority of a request?
+2. #### What is the default priority of a request?<br/>
    By default, all requests are of high priority.

-Does enabling priority based throttling means reserving a fraction of RU/s for high priority requests?
+3. #### Does enabling priority based throttling means reserving a fraction of RU/s for high priority requests?<br/>
    No, there is no reservation of RU/s.
 The user can use all their provisioned throughput irrespective of the priority of requests they send.

-Is there any cost associated with this feature?
+4. #### What are the pricing changes associated with this feature?<br/>
-No, there is no cost associated with this feature, its free of charge.
+   There is no cost associated with this feature, its free of charge.